shipt/py-volley/docs/docs/models/overview.md

 }
 ```

 Volley uses the `PydanticModelHandler` to construct an instance of `myIncomingData` using `message` data.
-When the message is incoming to the application, the `construct()` method is called with `myIncomingData` and the incoming `message` (serialized to dict from orjson).
+When the message is incoming to the application, `PydanticModelHandler.construct()` is called with `myIncomingData` and the incoming `message` (deserialized to dict from orjson).
 This effectively becomes the following operation:

 ```python
 incoming_model = myModel.parse_obj(message)